yknaka/sshaa/README.md

 ### option_file
 Set options by JSON file.

-If it is specified at the same time as other options, 'option_file' takes precedence.
+If 'option_file' and other options are set simultaneously, 'option_file' takes precedence.

 ### log
 Specify the location of 'auth.log'(Devian or Ubuntu ssh-daemon log file) or 'secure'(CentOS ssh-daemon log file).